flocto/writeups/2022/CSAW Qual/README.md

 I was also going to write an emojicode writeup for gotta crack them all but got too lazy :p

+I recommend reading through the Baby challenges if you are somewhat new, but feel free to read whatever you like.

 Thanks for reading!